kevinquinnyo/code-puzzles/README.md

 # code-puzzles

 ## Challenge #1:
-Find every permutation of a string where every repeating vowel pair is inverted.
+Find every permutation of a string where every repeating vowel pair is reversed.

 Example: